Hurricane Ernesto (2024): Puerto Rico

 Sustained winds on the island of Culebra reached 86 mph (138 km/h), where downed trees blocked roads and roofs were blown off.
 Over 728,000 households in Puerto Rico lost power, around half of the island.
 An additional 235,000 households suffered water outages.
 United States President Joe Biden approved a disaster declaration for Puerto Rico.
 Multiple rivers on the island overflowed, damaging roads and causing flooding.
 By morning on August 16, over 200,000 Puerto Ricans were still without power.
 According to the Puerto Rico Department of Agriculture, damage to crops on the island totaled $23.5 million (2024 USD), including $11.5 million in damage to bananas, $2.5 million to coffee and vegetables, $2 million to guineos, and $800,000 to citrus and fruits.
 In addition, $1 million worth of damage was dealt to hydroponics, $1.2 million to fodder, and $2 million to roads.
+Crews worked to restore power in Puerto Rico.

 Bermuda

-Ernesto made direct landfall on Bermuda early Saturday morning, August 17 becoming the first to do so since Paulette of 2020.
+Ernesto made landfall on Bermuda, becoming the first hurricane to do so since Paulette of 2020.
+A storm surge of 2.27 ft, along with wind gusts to 95 kn.
+Rainfall totaled 6.98 in at L.F.
+Wade International Airport, resulting in urban flooding that covered some roadways with scattered debris.
 Hurricane-force gusts swept across the island, toppling utility poles, downing trees or snapping off their branches, and causing light wind damage to a few businesses.
-Ernesto’s winds kicked up large waves along Bermuda’s coasts; some coastal hotels and business suffered mild flooding.
+Ernesto's winds kicked up large waves along Bermuda's coasts; some coastal hotels and business suffered mild flooding.
 BELCO reported that 51 main power lines were damaged, resulting in widespread outages.
-At the height of the storm, 28,817 customers on the island lost power, which took several days to be restored in part due to utility pole fires.
+At the apex of the storm, 28,817 customers on the island lost power, which took several days to be restored in part due to utility pole fires.
+However, no major damage was reported in Bermuda.